jconorgrogan/Why-there-is-something-and-not-nothing/README.md

 Information exists when one state can be identified as distinct from another.
 Without the ability to make such distinctions, no information can be conveyed.
 Specifically, the following criteria must be met:

 ### Multiple Distinguishable States
 There must be more than one possible state that can be differentiated.
 Information arises when these states are distinguishable in some observable or meaningful way.
 For example, a light switch has two possible states: "on" and "off."
 These states are distinct because they produce different effects—light or darkness.
 If only one state existed, no information could be conveyed because there would be nothing to compare.
-The essence of information lies in this ability to differentiate between distinct states.

 ### Common Basis for Distinction
 For the distinction between states to be meaningful, the states must share a common basis within the same system.
 This commonality provides the framework that allows the states to be compared and understood in relation to each other.
 For example, in the light switch system, both "on" and "off" pertain to the function of controlling light.
 They are distinguishable within this shared framework of light control, and it is this commonality that enables the comparison between these states.
 States outside this framework (e.g., the color of the switch) do not contribute to the informational content in this context.

 ### Distinguishing Possible from Non-Possible States (eg system boundaries)
-In addition to being distinguishable, the states must be possible within the system's defined boundaries.
-The system must differentiate between states that can occur and those that cannot.
+The system must differentiate between states (that are distinguishable) that "can occur", and those that are non distinguishable, or outside of the realm of possibilities.
 In the light switch example, the states "on" and "off" are possible, whereas a state like "half-on" or "floating" is non-possible.
-Non-possible states are irrelevant to the system and fall outside its scope.
-Defining what is possible within the system helps set its informational boundaries—information can only be carried by states that are valid within the system.
+Non-possible states are irrelevant to the system and fall outside its scope; furthermore they can be considered indistinguishable, from the perspective of the system.

 ## The Role of the Observer

-How do boundaries arise in a system?
-One proposal: the _observer_ IS the system's boundaries.

  Let's recap what an observer is: